ngraveio/ur-registry/ur-packages/sign-request-response/README.md

 const nativeTx = 'f869068505d90661eb82a31d9427054b13b1b798b345b591a4d22e6562d47ea75a80b844a9059cbb00000000000000000000000042cda393bbe6d079501b98cc9ccf1906901b10bf0000000000000000000000000000000000000000000000000000000000000001808080';

 // Create the CryptoSignRequest object.
-The CryptoCoinIdentity identifies this signRequest as a Ethereum sign request. const ethSignRequest = new CryptoSignRequest({
+The CoinIdentity identifies this signRequest as a Ethereum sign request. const ethSignRequest = new CryptoSignRequest({
-  coinId: new CryptoCoinIdentity(EllipticCurve.secp256k1, 60),
+  coinId: new CoinIdentity(EllipticCurve.secp256k1, 60),
   derivationPath: "m/44'/60'/0'/0/1",
   signData: Buffer.from(nativeTx, 'hex'),
   metadata: new EthSignRequestMeta({